-5.2 Domain
+4.2 Domain

 The protocols devised are effective in the target domain of online games.
-With multiround proofs of 24 rounds, players can be reasonably confident that other players are not cheating.
+With multi-round proofs of 24 rounds, players can be confident to a reasonably high probability that other players are not trying to cheat.

 For the most part, the protocols shown run in a time-frame that would not disrupt the experience, with the exception of the bit length proof.
-With additional work, this proof could be replaced with a Bulletproof [19], which may use less bandwidth and perform faster.
+With additional work, this proof could be replaced with a Bulletproof [15], which may use less bandwidth and perform faster.

 A large outstanding problem with the implementation is conflict resolution.
 Currently, if a player submits proofs that do not verify, other players simply ignore the message.
-However, a better solution would be to allow other players to remove a misbehaving player from the protocol.
+However, a better solution should be that the other players can decide to remove a misbehaving player from the protocol.

-5.3 Wider application
+4.3 Wider application